 The study found that when emoticons were available, people almost always chose to use them.
 The use of emoticons also made the participants enjoy the process.

 Another study found that emoticons help reduce ambiguity and can amplify the message we’re trying to send.
-A happy emoticon make a written message seem happier and vice versa.
+A happy emoticon makes a written message seem happier and vice versa.

 Although these studies were conducted with emoticons, not emoji, we can hypothesize similar results.
 Millennials and generation X are using emojis to express their emotions.